AustinRP/parallel-weka-project/README.md

 ### Introduction

-This is a project written for CSCE 569, Fall 2015, taught by Dr. Jianjun Hu.
+This was written for USC-Columbia's CSCE 569 in Fall 2015, taught by Dr. Jianjun Hu.

 [Weka](http://www.cs.waikato.ac.nz/ml/index.html) is a popular Java machine-learning library aimed towards data-mining applications.
 We have configured the library to run on Java 8 and parallelized its matrix operations using three different methods (see below).